AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/c-copy-requests/t-copy-requests-and-worksheets-between-workbooks.md

 ---
 description: Copy an entire spreadsheet in a source workbook to a spreadsheet in one or more target workbooks.
-seo-description: Copy an entire spreadsheet in a source workbook to a spreadsheet in one or more target workbooks.
-seo-title: Copy requests and worksheets between workbooks
 solution: Analytics
 title: Copy requests and worksheets between workbooks
 topic: Report builder